-Driverless AI does not perform any type of down sampling unless the dataset is big or highly imbalanced (for improved accuracy).
+Driverless AI does not perform any type of data sampling unless the dataset is big or highly imbalanced (for improved accuracy).
 What is considered big is dependent on your accuracy setting and the

 statistical_threshold_data_size_large parameter in the config.toml or in the Expert Settings.
 You can see if the data will be sampled by viewing the Experiment Preview when you set up the experiment.
 In the experiment preview below, I can see that my data was sampled down to 5 million rows.

 If Driverless AI decides to sample the data based on these settings and the data size, then Driverless AI will perform the following types of sampling at the start of the experiment: